BatoolMM/R-markdown/_episodes_rmd/08-finding-applying-existing-templates.Rmd

 ---
-title: "08-finding-and-applying-existing-templates"
+title: "Finding and Applying Existing Journal Templates"
-teaching: 5 min
+teaching: 5
-exercises: 0 min
+exercises: 0
 questions:
 - What is the advantage of using the rtcile package?
 - How to find existing journal templates?